Protect Your Customers With Secure Payment Systems

 Encryption ensures that even if intercepted, the encrypted data remains unintelligible to unauthorized parties, providing confidentiality and security for sensitive information transmitted over networks.

-2. Authentication Methods
+2. Authentication methods

 Secure payment systems also implement a variety of authentication methods to verify the identities of both parties involved in the transaction.
 These include: